durdure/airbnb-clone-project/README.md

 - **Customer Satisfaction:** A positive user experience fosters customer loyalty and encourages repeat bookings, as users are more likely to return to a platform that they find easy and enjoyable to use.
 - **Accessibility:** A user-friendly design ensures that the platform is accessible to a wider audience, including those with disabilities.

-Sure, here's the updated README.md file with the "Project Roles and Responsibilities" section:

 ## Project Roles and Responsibilities

 To ensure the successful delivery of the AirBnB Clone project, the following roles and their respective responsibilities have been defined: